keeganmjgreen/Energy-Renewables-ClimateChange/About.md

 ### Suggesting a new fact or item in the series

-If you have researched a new piece of information that you would like to recommend to be included in the series, you will be able to make your suggestion on a dedicated web form.
+If you have researched a new piece of information that you would like to recommend to be included in the series, please make your suggestion [here](https://docs.google.com/forms/d/e/1FAIpQLScummAJARGYv84WedWeWWNLIfoZW3sZHZy-fbDBw3CKPfxbaw/viewform?usp=sf_link).
+For a version of the web form that lets you upload files directly (but requires signing into Google), please see [here](https://docs.google.com/forms/d/e/1FAIpQLSeob1O6IueywSa-yI1u0FiQciQwEdsu5ssdZut7D60vVd4QgQ/viewform?usp=sf_link).
+Thank you for your contribution!

 ### Reporting an typo, mistake, or inaccuracy

-If you've found or think you've found a typo, mistake, or inaccuracy, you will be able to report it on a dedicated web form.
+If you've found or think you've found a typo, mistake, or inaccuracy, please report it [here](https://docs.google.com/forms/d/e/1FAIpQLScWlokVWNet180dFDHNrSkVYIUc9zNDD0P61xFoY4IlgL3_QA/viewform?usp=sf_link).

 ### Making other recommendations or voicing your comments or opinions

-If you would like to make a recommendation besides a new item for the series or resolving an error, you will be able to do so on a dedicated web form.
+If you would like to make a recommendation besides a new item for the series or resolving an error, please do so [here](https://docs.google.com/forms/d/e/1FAIpQLSef-LJhqCwuS3EgLuBeDsvV1blIaq9KKAm76jXy92TgKeYONg/viewform?usp=sf_link).

 ## Sources of information